brandur/org/drafts/qe.md

 * *United States Department of the Treasury* (or the **Treasury**): the treasury of the US federal government tasked with managing its revenue.
 The Treasury allows US debt to be purchased by a variety of parties by issuing a financial instrument called a a _US Treasury security_ (these are often known as **treasuries**)
 * *Federal Reserve System* (or the **Fed**): the central banking system of the United States.
 It was created in 1913 as a reaction to an economic panic in 1907 (where the NYSE fell 50% compared to 1906) and tasked by Congress with the responsibilities of maximizing US employment, stabilizing prices, and moderating long-term interest rates.
 In response to the global financial crisis of 2007-08, it has initiated qualititative easing in an attempt to mitigate the effects of the recession on the US economy.
 The Fed buys and sells treasuries at auction with its primary dealers.
 * *Primary dealers*: ~20 banks permitted to trade directly with the Fed.
-When the Fed auctions securities primary dealers are _required_ to participate.
+When the Fed auctions securities, primary dealers are _required_ to participate.
 The vast majority of treasuries are traded through the primary dealers to other entities worldwide.
-[Lists of primary dealers](http://en.wikipedia.org/wiki/Primary_dealer#Current_list) are available and include well known names like **BMO**, **Goldman Sachs**, and **JP Morgan**.
+[Lists of primary dealers](http://en.wikipedia.org/wiki/Primary_dealer#Current_list) are easily available and include well known names like **BMO**, **Goldman Sachs**, and **JP Morgan**.

 ## Fractional-reserve Banking